mikeyoung/gametools/README.md

-# A Mutant Generator
+# Some Game Tools!
-A random character generator for Mutant Future
+A set of tools for gaming.
+Starting with a random character generator for Mutant Future.